acoustep/dat-controller/README.md

 # DatController - A Laravel 4 Controller Trait

 DatController is a trait for Laravel 4 controllers.
-It gives resources some basic functionality without having to right any code.
+It provides some basic functionality for all resource actions so you don't have to write duplicate code.

 ## Getting Started